 These insects use their mouthparts to pierce the “skin” of a plant and suck out the liquid.
 The damage they cause to fruits, vegetables, and ornamental plants makes them unsellable.
 Some of their favorite food sources include apples, stone fruits, figs, citrus fruits, tomatoes, and soybeans.

 Why do I have a stink bug problem?

 The biggest reason homeowners have problems with stink bugs is because they use our homes as overwintering sites.
 When the weather cools in the late fall, stink bugs gather in large numbers on the warm sunny sides of houses and other buildings.
 As they move up the exterior walls, they find their way inside through any opening they can find, including gaps around windows, vents, openings in exterior walls, and holes along the roofline.

 Where will I find stink bugs?

 During the spring, summer, and early fall stink bugs live happily outside feeding and breeding.
 Adult stink bugs spend their winter inside warm temperature-controlled buildings.

-Some of their favorite indoor hiding spots include attics, wall voids, and spaces behind baseboards and window moulding.
+Some of their favorite indoor hiding spots include attics, wall voids, and spaces behind baseboards and window molding.